-This delicious homemade hummus recipe is smooth and creamy with a touch of fresh garlic and lemon.
+This delicious homemade hummus recipe is smooth and creamy with a touch of fresh lemon and garlic.
 Learn how to make hummus, from scratch, in just 10 minutes!

-Hummus makes a perfect snack or lunchbox add on when paired with sliced pita bread, chips or fresh chopped veggies.
-It's actually one of the two staples I consistently try to have on hand for snacks at home along with this simple guacamole. 🙂
+Hummus makes a perfect snack or lunchbox add-on when paired with sliced pita bread, chips or fresh chopped veggies.
+It's actually one of the three easy Mediterranean recipes I rotate through for snacks at home along with this simple guacamole and this fresh homemade salsa.
+It's also great as a sandwich, veggie wrap or bagel spread, and even tastes great on toast with eggs or nothing else at all.
+And, making hummus is actually super fun!

 🌿 Ingredients